Attracting Wildlife in your Garden

 Yellow Coneflower

-Yellow Coneflower is a native perennial wildflower with striking, yellow daisy-like flowers and a central cone, attracting pollinators and adding bright color to prairies and gardens.
-They are a delightful addition to any landscape, offering numerous attributes that make them popular among gardeners.
-Add Color to Your Garden With Yellow Coneflower The Ratibida pinnata, or yellow coneflower, is a beautiful perennial herb with dark gray cores and stunning blossoms.
-Their blooms resemble daisies but are longer and have brown disks in the middle.
+Yellow Coneflower is a native perennial wildflower with striking, golden daisy-like flowers and a central cone.
+It attracts pollinators and adds bright color to prairies and gardens.
+It is a delightful addition to any landscape and offers numerous attributes that make it popular among gardeners.
 These plants, which also produce achenes fruit, can grow up to three feet tall and have rough stems and leaves.
-A single flowerhead grows on an unbranched stem that originates from the plant's base leaves.
-Each flower can have up to 13 drooping golden petals that are 1½–3½ inches in length and have notched ends.
+A single flowerhead grows on an unbranched stem from the plant's base leaves.
+Each flower can have up to 13 drooping golden petals that are 1½–3½ inches long and have notched ends.
 As they dry, the fruits within their bur-like dome-shaped heads become black.
-Enjoy a Long Blooming Period With The Yellow Coneflower A long flowering season is a great tool for coordinating plant combinations and flower arrangements.
-This plant blooms for a duration of one to two months, beginning in early summer and ending in late summer.
-The plant's cone-shaped green core eventually becomes a deep purple or brown as the blooming season progresses.
-Keep in mind that most of these flowers won't fully bloom until their second or third year of growth.
-The fruit that these plants produce doesn't usually develop until late summer or fall.
-At their tips, the achenes can display four little teeth, giving them an oblong-angular form.
-Make Your Garden More Attractive With The Yellow Coneflower Seed Heads These plants are a great addition to any garden since they draw in pollinators and birds.
+Enjoy a Long Blooming Period With The Yellow Coneflower A long flowering season is excellent for coordinating plant combinations and flower arrangements.
+Yellow Coneflower blooms for one to two months, beginning early and ending in late summer.
+As the blooming season progresses, the plant's cone-shaped green core eventually becomes a deep purple or brown.
+Remember that most of these flowers will fully bloom in their second or third year of growth.
+These plants' fruit usually develops in late summer or fall.
+The achenes can display four little teeth at their tips, giving them an oblong-angular form.
+Lure Pollinators And Birds With Yellow Coneflower These plants are a great addition to any garden since they draw pollinators and birds.
 Birds love the seeds from the flower's cone-shaped core, and bees and butterflies also visit the blossom.
 From a design perspective, the cone-shaped seed heads with their sharp points make them a one-of-a-kind architectural feature.
-Create Beautiful Backdrops With The Textured Foliage Of The Yellow Coneflower The textured leaves of these plants, which are also known as perennial black-eyed Susans, provide movement and contrast to any garden.
-These plants stand out because of their large, glossy leaves, which look like cabbage leaves.
-You can use the textured foliage to increase the visual appeal of your own yard.
-Their greenery is an excellent addition to naturalized areas, rain gardens, and gardens as a whole.
+Create Beautiful Textured Gardens With Yellow Coneflower The textured leaves of Yellow Coneflower, also known as perennial black-eyed Susans, provide movement and contrast to any garden.
+These plants stand out because of their large, glossy leaves resembling cabbage leaves.
+You can use the textured foliage to increase the visual appeal of your yard.
+Their greenery is an excellent addition to naturalized areas, rain gardens, and gardens.

-Regular price $7.99
+Regular price From $9.99

-Regular price Sale price $7.99
+Regular price Sale price From $9.99

 Unit price per